The Enemy (Higson novel): Original, British publication

-Meanwhile, Sam wakes up inside a different train car, chained to the wall with a group of other children.
-Nick enters and reveals that although he believes he and Rachel are not infected, they are still cannibals, and intent on eating Sam.
-When he leaves, another small child (who simply refers to himself as " The Kid") enters the car via a window and helps Sam escape, along with another girl named Rhiannon (although the rest believe Nick wants to help them, and stay behind to be devoured).
-They are chased by Nick through the subway tunnels during which Rhiannon is shot until they end up outside and Nick corners Sam underneath a car.
-Just as he is about to kill Sam, the sun comes out, and Nick (who is revealed to be infected along with Rachel) rapidly accelerates in infection due to the amount of time he has spent underground.
+Meanwhile, Sam wakes up inside a different carriage, chained to the wall with a group of other children.
+Nick enters and reveals that although he and Rachel are apparently not infected, they are still cannibals, and intent on eating Sam.
+When he leaves, another small child (who simply refers to himself as "The Kid") enters the carriage via a window and helps Sam escape, along with another girl named Rhiannon (the rest believe Nick wants to help them and stay behind to be devoured).
+They are chased by Nick through the Underground, during which Rhiannon is shot, until they end up outside and Nick corners Sam underneath a carriage.
+Just as he is about to kill Sam, the sun comes out, and Nick (who is revealed to be infected along with Rachel) rapidly accelerates in infection due to the amount of time he has spent in the Underground.
 He eventually swells and bursts, which kills him instantly.
 Sam and the Kid escape into the streets, developing a friendship in the process.

-Whilst the Holloway children continue on to the palace, Maxie develops a hatred for Sophie (who has decided to join them along with her group), blaming her for Arran's death.
-She is now the new leader of the Waitrose children and struggles under the pressure of having responsibility for every kid in her group.
+Whilst the Holloway children continue on to the palace, Maxie, now the leader of the Waitrose group, develops a hatred for Sophie (who has decided to join them along with her group), blaming her for Arran's death.
+She struggles under the pressure of having responsibility for every kid in her group.
 Blue attempts to help her before the group is ambushed by a pack of infected chimpanzees that have escaped a nearby zoo.
 They kill many small children, as well as Maxie's newly appointed right-hand man Josh, devastating her.
 They also encounter a small group of kids being attacked by extremely strong zombies, and fail to save all but one of them, an unnamed girl who is bandaged and taken along with them.